• Skip to primary navigation

 • 150 gm walnut pieces

-• Divide the dough into 12 pieces, then roll it, nice big hefty ones, into rough balls.
+4. Divide the dough into 12 pieces, then roll into rough balls.
 Put them onto the tray or into a container and freeze till firm.
 Also you can chill them in the fridge overnight, but I like the quick freezing method

-• Bake for 16 ( refrigerated) to 20 minutes ( frozen) or till golden on the outside and nice and soft inside.
+5. The cookies are best cooked from frozen to keep them doughy and soft inside and reduce the spread.
+But if not frozen bake for 14 minutes (refrigerated).
+Bake 18 to 20 minutes ( frozen) or till golden on the outside and nice and soft inside.

 Notes